1, My Address, My Street, New York City, NY, USA

 • Create Helper Columns: You should create helper columns to concatenate or evaluate your multiple criteria.
 For instance, if you have criteria in columns A and B, you can create a helper column that combines both criteria into one.

 • Combine MATCH with Multiple Criteria: Use the MATCH function to find the position of your desired value based on multiple criteria.
-You'll need to use array formulas or other techniques to handle multiple criteria effectively.
+Furthermore, you'll need to use array formulas or other techniques to handle multiple criteria effectively.

 • SUMIFS for Numeric Results: If you're looking to sum values based on multiple criteria, consider using the SUMIFS function.
-It allows you to sum values that meet multiple conditions.
+Additionally, it allows you to sum values that meet multiple conditions.

 Here's an example of how you might use these functions together: